mikalv/harbor/README.md

 systemctl enable kubelet
 systemctl start kubelet
 docker logs -f kubelet
-# and then after kthe k8s api is up:
+# and then after the k8s api is up:
 watch kubectl get --all-namespaces pods
 ```
 After about another 15 mins or so all services should be up and running.